Advocating for Equity Statewide

-Today we continue to raise awareness of the effects of racism and inequity on the Black community and to advocate for solutions that will create a more equitable future for all Washingtonians.
+Today, we continue to raise awareness of racist policies and systemic inequities that limit opportunities for too many people.
+And, we advocate for community-based solutions that will foster an equitable future for all Washingtonians.

 As an anchor community partner in developing affordable housing and supporting minority businesses in the Central District, we work with other organizations to build a future in which African Americans and low-income residents can stay and thrive in the city center.